 The sediment at Site U1369 consists of ~16 m of zeolitic metalliferous clay.
 The sediment is massive in texture and contains visible burrows throughout.
 The principal components of the clay are phillipsite, RSO, and clay (Fig. F29).
 Manganese nodules were recovered from the sediment/water interface and from deeper in the sediment column.
 Micro- and nannofossils are almost completely absent.
-The sediment/basalt interface consists of vitric sand overlying altered basalt.
+The sediment/ basalt interface consists of vitric sand overlying altered basalt.
 Sediment thickness and composition are fairly uniform from hole to hole.

-Microbial cell counts decline rapidly from ~ 10^5 cells/cm3 just below the seafloor to ~ 10^3 cells/cm3 at ~2 mbsf (Fig. F30).
-They are below the MDL (~ 10^3 cells/cm3) for the remainder of the sediment column.
+Microbial cell counts decline rapidly from $\sim 10^5$ cells/cm just below the seafloor to $\sim 10^3$ cells/cm at $\sim 2$ mbsf (Fig. F30).
+Cell counts are below the MDL ( $\sim 10^3$ cells/cm) for the remainder of the sediment column.

-TN and TOC decrease rapidly from near the seafloor to ~3 mbsf and are extremely low for the remainder of the sediment column.
+Total nitrogen and TOC decrease rapidly from near the seafloor to ~3 mbsf and are extremely low for the remainder of the sediment column.

 Dissolved oxygen, dissolved nitrate, dissolved phosphate, and DIC are present throughout the sediment column (Fig. F31).
 Dissolved hydrogen concentration is consistently low throughout the column.